Notes on the Geography of Indonesia: Jakarta: Kota

 A late addition: Bank Indonesia, built in 1910 as the Java Bank but renovated in the 1930s.

-Near the end of empire: the stasiun kota, or city station, built in 1919 and designed by F.J.L.
-Ghijels.
-The building has been compared to the very similarly shaped Helsinki Station of 1904, designed by Eero Saarinen.
+The stasiun kota, or city station, was built in 1919.
+The architect, F.J.L.
+Ghijels, appears to have known the Helsinki Station of 1904, designed by Eero Saarinen.

 The barrel-vault girders were imported from the Netherlands.